AdobeDocs/photoshop-api-docs/README.md

 - In order to update an embedded smart object that is referenced by multiple layers you only need to update one of those layers, the effect will be reflected in all layers referencing the same smart object.

-Please see the api docs for more information.
+The API's are documented at

 [API Documentation](https://adobedocs.github.io/photoshop-api-docs/#api-Photoshop-document_operations)

-Please find a JSON example of replacing a Smart Object within a layer.
+We also have an example of replacing a Smart Object within a layer.

 [Smart Object Example Code](https://github.com/AdobeDocs/photoshop-api-docs#example-6-swapping-the-image-in-a-smart-object-layer)